 46. Subject to Articles 48-49 and 53, the Academy Trust shall have the following Trustees:

-up to [x] Trustees, appointed under Article 50; [and]
+up to 9 Trustees, appointed under Article 50; [and]

 [up to [x] Trustees appointed by the Foundation/sponsor Body]; [and]

-a minimum of 2 Parent Trustees elected or appointed under Articles 53-[56]/[56B] [delete depending on whether you are a multi or single Academy Trust] [ in the event that no Local Governing Bodies are established under Article 100a or if no provision is made for at least 2 Parent Local Governors on each established Local Governing Body pursuant to Article 101A.][delete bracketed wording if you are a single Academy Trust]
+a minimum of 2 Parent Trustees elected or appointed under Articles 53-[56]/[56B] in the event that no Local Governing Bodies are established under Article 100a or if no provision is made for at least 2 Parent Local Governors on each established Local Governing Body pursuant to Article 101A

 47. The Academy Trust may also have any Co-opted Trustee appointed under Article 58.

 48. The first Trustees shall be those persons named in the statement delivered pursuant to sections 9 and 12 of the Companies Act 2006.